Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Minkowski case

 and the analogous one with $u$ replaced by $v$.
 It follows that the integral over $z$ in equation~\eqref{eq:mink_conv_num_2} is bounded by a constant $C$ depending on $f$, $g$ and $W$.
-For the remaining terms we repeat the derivation of the denominator estimates, absorbing the logarithm of equation~\eqref{eq:mink_conv_num_2_int} in the test functions $g$ since $\abs{g(x_i)} \ln\left( 2 + \mu \abs{u(x_i)} \right)$ is still a rapidly decreasing function.
+For the remaining terms we repeat the derivation of the denominator estimates with $g(x_i) \to g(x_i) \ln\left( 2 + \mu \abs{u(x_i)} \right)$, since for those estimates we only need that $\abs{g(x_i)} \ln\left( 2 + \mu \abs{u(x_i)} \right)$ is a rapidly decreasing function.
 It follows that also the contribution of the terms involving both $W$ and $H_\mu$ to the numerator~\eqref{eq:mink_conv_num} is bounded by a sum of the form~\eqref{eq:mink_conv_num_1_bound}.

 The bound~\eqref{eq:mink_conv_num_2_int} is proven as follows: we estimate first that \begin{splitequation} \int \frac{\abs{ \ln\abs{ \mu u(z,x) } }^k}{1 + \mu^2 u(z)^2} \total u(z) &= \frac{1}{\mu} \int \frac{\abs{ \ln\abs{ s } }^k}{1 + [ s + \mu u(x) ]^2} \total s \\ &\leq \frac{2}{\mu} \int_0^\infty \frac{\abs{ \ln s }^k}{1 + [ s - \mu \abs{ u(x) } ]^2} \total s \eqend{,} \end{splitequation} and thus only have to show that